 Part-Time

-We have a wide range of Part time courses from Higher Certificate to Post Graduate level in Business, Computing, Engineering, Early Childhood Care & Education, Creative Digital Media and Horticulture.
+We have a wide range of Part time courses from Higher Certificate to Post Graduate level in Business, Accounting, Computing, Engineering, Early Childhood Care & Education and Horticulture.

 Please note that the number of participants on certain courses is limited.
 We recommend that you apply early in order to ensure a place on the course of your choice.